 - 5. At this point, a decision as to whether the child has SEN will be made in conjunction with the SENCo.
 The child or young person (CYP) is now described as being at 'SEN Support'.
 They will appear as Code K on our school census.
 If required, we can seek advice from the local SEND Hub manager to clarify our decision.
 This will be undertaken by the SENCo. - 6.
-Our SENCo will maintain a list of pupils who have been identified as having SEN on our SEN list..
-All teachers can access this list in order to see the records for the pupils they teach.
-This is held in a secure location in the SEND file in Google Staffroom.
+Our SENCo will maintain a list of pupils who have been identified as having SEN on our SEN list.
+All teachers can access this list to see the records for the pupils they teach.
+This is password protected.
 Anyone accessing this list must treat the content in confidence and in line with General Data Protection Act 2018 and Protection Regulations 2017 (GDPR).
+It is the responsibility of the class/subject teacher to look regularly at the content for their pupils for any updates.
+Any new information will be shared in weekly staff meeting.
+All information such as SEN support plans, communications, reports, EHCPs, annual reviews etc. are available via google drive file for each child.
+This must be kept up to date in line with our policy.
 Teachers are required to upload any information and plans to the correct pupil file within 5 working days of them being received or written.
-The Senco will ensure that all information is shared with classteachers as appropriate and within 5 working days of reports etc. being received.

-There are 4 broad areas of need
+There are 4 broad areas of need:

 - Communication and Interaction

 - Cognition and Learning

-- Social, emotional and mental health difficulties
+- · Social, emotional, and mental health difficulties

 - Sensory and/or physical needs

-If you would like further clarification of these areas of need, then consult the SEND CoP 6.28- 6.35 or discuss with our SENCo.
-To assist us, NYCC has banding descriptors for each area of need.
-Please ask the SENCO for further information regarding bands.
+If you would like further clarification of these areas of need, then consult the SEND CoP 6.28-6.35 or discuss with our SENCo.
+To assist us, NYC has banding descriptors for each area of need.
+These can be accessed from the SENCO to ensure the most up to date version is available.